 As an official-type summary, here is a copy of the Graduate College Catalog Page where you can look up the Planetary Sciences program.

 The bulk of the text for this handbook was originally created by LPL graduate students in the mid 1990's, and their original acknowledgements are reproduced below.
 The handbook was stylistically overhauled by David Choi and updated with new information by LPL graduate students circa 2007.
-Due to the recent curriculum changes, it has been newly updated for the 2013-2014 academic year by Melissa Dykhuis.
+Due to the recent curriculum changes, it was updated for the 2013-2014 academic year by Melissa Dykhuis.
 In 2016 it was stylistically overhauled again by grad webmaster Ali Bramson (with the heavy lifting done by LPL sys/webmaster Joshua Sosa- thanks Joshua!) to match the department webpages and to recombine the private grad wiki and public grad guidebook.

 First and foremost, the grad students at the Department of Planetary Sciences contributed their ideas, thoughts, criticisms, and proofreadings, and also did a lot of the legwork to gather this information.
 Thank you everyone!
 The Lab faculty and staff were extremely helpful and supportive of this project.
 We especially thank Joan Weinberg, who is a veritable fountain of information.
 Special thank you's go to Zibi Turtle for getting the ball rolling and Bob Reid and Pete Riley for helping to get this onto the Information Superhighway.
 Barbara Cohen, Doug Dawson and Ross Beyer also helped maintain and update these pages.